(click photo or name for full biography)

-Martin is a Royal Society University Research Fellow.
+Martin is a Royal Society University Research Fellow and holds a proleptic lectureship.
 His research focuses predominately on the visual ecology of marine and intertidal organisms.
 Specifically, he studies the detection of polarized light in mantis shrimps and fiddler crabs, colour vision in crustaceans and skin camouflage patterns in a variety of species, including nudibranchs, cuttlefish and zebra.

 David is a post-doctoral research associate funded by the Leverhulme Trust.
 His main research interests concern optical effects in retinal photoreceptor cells and the influence of optics on vision.
 Particularly he is working on the optics of oil droplets and double cones in the vertebrate retina.

 Ilse is a post-doctoral research associate funded by AFRL.
 Her PhD research focused on the eye movements of stomatopod crustaceans, using a custom stereo eye tracking method she studies how the bizarre eyes of the mantis shrimp respond to various environmental stimuli.

 Emelie is a PhD student funded by the Royal Society.
 She is researching the intricacies of how the eyes of crustaceans such as Fiddler crabs, deal with rapidly changing light environments and how this may affect their sensitivity to polarized light.
 Her project uses a range of study techniques, from micro-anatomical studies to behavioural experiments in the animal’s natural environment.
 Emelie is supervised by Dr Martin How & Dr Nicholas Roberts.